a1v0/a1v0.de/draft-articles/flashing-lily58-keyboard.md

 I recently purchased a Lily58 from [Mechboards](https://mechboards.co.uk/).
 I was about to embark on a typing journey from which I haven't looked back.

 When I first received the keyboard, though, I couldn't work out how to flash it.
 It was a struggle to find a guide that clearly explains what to do, so here's my guide for you!

+## Whom this guide is for

+This guide is for anybody with a Lily58 keyboard with Pro Micro controllers, where the controllers have a "RESET" button.

+If you don't have these things, my solution may still work, but I can't say for sure.